"We need no language. We can project our thoughts long distances."

-- Not sure if this really counts, but the Word of God for Sonic the Hedgehog states that powers like Silver's telekinesis and Blaze's pyrokinesis are a common occurrence two-hundred years into the series' future.
+- Word of God for Sonic the Hedgehog states that powers like Silver's telekinesis and Blaze's pyrokinesis are a common occurrence two-hundred years into the series' future.
 Although it was ''2006'' that promoted the concept, it might still hold true for the Sonic Rivals series.
 (And although space travel hasn't become a common occurrence yet, humans of the series have quite advanced space technology as it is.)

 - The godlike humanoid Kamir in Other Space utilized their blindingly powerful telepathy to help them search for appropriate lifeforms for their evolutionary experiments.

 - The Martian Xeno Teleptaths in Jeff Wayne's War Of The Worlds, who actually weaponise this through both a short range psychic attack and several flavours of Mind Rape.

 - Elgyem and Beheeyem from Pokémon Black and White are Psychic-type aliens.

 - The Starmen from the MOTHER series have access to psychokinetic powers and teleportation.
 In an interesting twist, the secrets of PSI can be taught to other races, leading to humans developing it when the protagonist's great-grandfather was abducted by aliens but escaped with the secrets.

 - Leono from Sluggy Freelance has this ability, though it only works among his own species and is only really displayed once.

 - In Outsider, the Loroi are galactically (in?)famous for this; protagonist Alexander Jardin realizes that he is on a Loroi ship by observing a nonverbal communication.

 - Most species in Vexxarr are telepathic, which makes sense since many of them are Space People who need to be able to communicate through hard vacuum.